lilanxiao/Invar3D/README.md

 # A Closer Look at Invariances in Self-supervised Pre-training for 3D Vision

-This repository is for our paper "A Closer Look at Invariances in Self-supervised Pre-training for 3D Vision", ECCV 2022.
+This repository is for our paper "A Closer Look at Invariances in Self-supervised Pre-training for 3D Vision", Lanxiao Li and Michael Heizmann, ECCV 2022.

 ## Requirements